Soldier participating in ACFT level 2 to show military fitness. (New Jersey National Guard photo by Mark C. Olsen)

 USAF Tier 2 Physical Standards

-Even though the specific tests for GCA-MOS/AFSCs vary by Service and job, they all test muscular strength, endurance, and power in some way.
-Learn to train in these fitness areas with the Foundational Movement Series.
-If you have a question about how to prepare for a specific event, submit an Ask the Expert question with your MOS/AFSC and the tests you’re preparing for and we will provide some tips.
-To help make sure you’re at peak performance, try to get enough sleep the night before.
-And good luck!
+Although GCA MOS/AFSC fitness tests vary across Services, they all assess muscular strength, endurance, and power.
+Learn how to train these areas using the Foundational Movement Series.
+If you need guidance for a specific event, submit an Ask the Expert question with your MOS/AFSC.
+Before testing, be sure to get enough sleep.
+Good luck!

 Published on: December 2, 2019